ueberauth/ueberauth_github/README.md

     /auth/github?scope=user,public_repo

 By default the requested scope is "user,public\_repo".
+This provides both read and write access to the GitHub user profile details and public repos.
+For a read-only scope, either use "user:email" or an empty scope "".
+See more at [GitHub's OAuth Documentation](https://developer.github.com/apps/building-integrations/setting-up-and-registering-oauth-apps/about-scopes-for-oauth-apps/).
 Scope can be configured either explicitly as a `scope` query value on the request path or in your configuration:

 ```elixir
 config :ueberauth, Ueberauth,